kwant-project/kwant/doc/source/tutorial/tutorial5.rst

     :end-before: #HIDDEN_END_zuuw

-Note that since these two lattices have identical spatial parameters, the argument `name` to `~kwant.lattice.square` has to be different for two lattices.
+Note that since these two lattices have identical spatial parameters, the argument `name` to `~kwant.lattice.square` has to be different.
-Any diagonal entry (kinetic energy, potentials, ...) in the BdG Hamiltonian then corresponds to on-site energies or hoppings within the *same* lattice, whereas any off-diagonal entry (essentially, the superconducting order parameter :math:`\Delta`) corresponds to a hopping between *different* lattices:
+Any diagonal entry (kinetic energy, potentials, ...) in the BdG Hamiltonian corresponds to on-site energies or hoppings within the *same* lattice, whereas any off-diagonal entry (essentially, the superconducting order parameter :math:`\Delta`) corresponds to a hopping between *different* lattices: